What You Need to Know About Panting in Cats

 - Fever/Hyperthermia — from an infection, cancer, or another problem

-- Central Nervous System (think “brain”) diseases can cause panting — incl. trauma, tumors, infections, and others.
+- Central Nervous System (think “brain”) diseases can cause panting — including trauma, tumors, infections, and others.

 - Conditions resulting in “acid-base imbalances” — including diabetic ketoacidosis, and urinary obstruction (panting can result from the acid-base imbalance, as well as the pain and abnormal heart rhythms associated with a blocked urinary tract)